Nigel-Lam/Climatise/README.md

 //open app//
 control click or command click on the link that pops up in the terminal it looks something like http://localhost:xxxx/

+FOR FRONTEND DEV:
+/climatise-app/src/App.tsx      <--     do your dev here
+/climatise-app/src/Index.css    <--     do your css stuff here, most is handled by daisyUI